microsoft/crescent-credentials/sample/README.md

 * `./setup-sample.sh`: runs the setup script for (using a default config) and builds the issuer, client_helper, and verifier projects; each must then be started in their own console with `cargo run --release`.
 The client must be setup and installed separately.
 * `./clean-sample.sh [--data-and-build]`: cleans the data (if the build files too, if the `--data-and-build` flag is passed) for the issuer, client_helper, and verifier projects.

 Each component must be setup and modified individually; see their respective README for details.
+Once setup, follow the instructions from <a href="sample.html">this page</a> to go through the sample demo steps.

 # Sample Overview